Ukrainian forces strike key bridge in Russian-occupied south - NewsBreak

 While pressing their offensive in the Donbas, Russian forces also pummeled wide areas in the east and elsewhere across Ukraine with missile strikes and artillery barrages.

-Ukraine's presidential office said that at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country in a 24-hour period.
+Ukraine's presidential office said that at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country.

-On Wednesday, at least three more people died when Russia shelled the northeastern city of Kharkiv with “Hurricane” salvo rocket systems, authorities said.
+At least five of the deaths were in the Donetsk region of the Donbas.

-The victims were a 69-year-old man and his wife and a 13-year-old boy who were waiting at a bus stop.
-The boy’s 15-year-old sister was injured according to the Kharkiv Regional Prosecutor’s Office.
+“There is no safe place left in the region,” Donetsk Gov. Pavlo Kyrylenko said in televised remarks.
+“Residents should evacuate while they still can.”

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine